frica/blog/content/articles/nothing-takes-5-minutes.md

 Commit, push.
 Rerun 5 times to check the timings.

 Looks good now.
-And my colleagues approved the PR in the meantime.
+And my colleague approved the PR in the meantime.

 But... what is this?
 I can still see a warning message still in the test workflow summary?

 Another action later in the workflow seems to trigger the same Node.js deprecation warning.
 At that stage I'm not too sure anymore.
 Will I be done before lunch?

 I check the guilty action: a pytest wrapper around `test-summary`, called `pytest-summary`.
 I check `test-summary`, hooray they fix the warning some months ago!
 And the `pytest-summary` maintainer even updated this fix!

 But no recent releases of `pytest-summary`, so I can't just upgrade the version.